gitaaronc/autohubpp/README.md

  To create a fully customizable home automation hub.<br/>
  This server software is written in C++.
 It was designed to provide TCP/IP support to Insteon PLM.<br/>
- <b>PLM's supported:</b> Serial / USB<br/>
+ <b>PLM's supported:</b> Serial / USB and HUB<br/>
- Additional support for Insteon Hub is available but has not been pushed to my github repo. <br/>
+ If using a HUB it must support RAW Insteon Commands via TCP/IP.
+My hub is version 4.8A<br/>
  <b>NO</b> Insteon accounts are required.<br/>

  I have decided to open source this project for various reasons. <br/>